 Call for Papers / Call for Session Organisers

-As religions and spiritualities have inspired and motivated the lives and acting of millions everywhere on this planet, and continue to do so, this network discusses all forms of spiritual beliefs and behaviour as well as practices inspired by ideologies explicitly acting against expressions of religious or spiritual engagement.
+As religions and spiritualities have inspired and motivated the lives and acting of millions everywhere on this planet, and continue to do so, the religion network discusses all forms of spiritual beliefs and behaviour as well as practices inspired by ideologies explicitly acting against expressions of religious or spiritual engagement.
 In this perspective we want to create crossovers and exchanges that cut through traditional divisions between disciplines, denominations, periods and regions.
-Hence we call upon you to formulate proposals for individual papers, panels (consisting of three papers and a comment), roundtables (more oriented to discussion than the formal presentation of panels) and 'meet the author' sessions.
+Hence we call upon you to formulate proposals for individual papers, panels (consisting of four speakers from different countries who will each present a paper on a related topic, a discussant and a chair), roundtables (more oriented to discussion than the formal presentation of panels) and 'meet the author' sessions.
 They can deal with any historical era and any religious expression or denomination, in Europe or elsewhere.
 We particularly welcome comparative and transnational approaches.

-the question how the historiography and historical theory of religion responded to the challenges of globalisations past and present
+- The question how the historiography and historical theory of religion responded to the challenges of globalisation

-- The impact of religion or secularism on national and international policies and politics (including the EU and its predecessors)
+- The impact of religion or secularism on international policies and politics (including the EU and its predecessors)

 - Cultures of mission and proselytization